Thursday, March 28, 2024

 Finn and Kobe

-Depending n the walk we take in the neighborhood, we see a different crew of dog friends.
+Depending on the walk we take in the neighborhood, we see a different crew of dog friends.
 Two of our favorites are Kobe and Finn.
-Other favorites include Duke and Stella, Delilah, Anna, _______ (I'm blanking on the big hound dog's name), and so many nameless dogs who bark at us from their windows where they spend most of their days.
+Other favorites include Duke and Stella, Delilah, Anna, Grif, and so many nameless dogs who bark at us from their windows or chains.

 Last night, I checked in with my brother, Fred, about food for Bailey.
 He suggested beef broth on the burger I fry for Bailey, He lapped it up.
 I gave him the same this morning.
 And what happened?
 I was answering email and heard a bark... and another.
 Bailey came prancing into my room with Charlie, his toy chicken.
 It's the first time in 2 weeks that he's tried to play with me and his toys.
 So very cool to see the old boy back, even for a morning.